DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/04chapter3.md

 Defining mediating conjunctures, as we have seen, can be misleading.
-To grasp the moving forces that characterize the moment of an action, to describe them, leads us back to giving a name to a context that eventually becomes a particular *medium.* If we are capable of identifying the spatial, symbolic or material characteristics of a given moment, we must also be capable of naming this context, of freezing it, and of making it a concept.
+To grasp the moving forces that characterize the moment of an action, to describe them, leads us back to giving a name to a context that eventually becomes a particular *medium*.
+If we are capable of identifying the spatial, symbolic or material characteristics of a given moment, we must also be capable of naming this context, of freezing it, and of making it a concept.
 In other words, it would be possible to say